LGBTQ people in prison: United States

-Gender-affirming healthcare for transgender and nonbinary people
+Gender-affirming healthcare

-According to Masen Davis of the Transgender Law Center, LGBTQ people in prisons often face barriers in seeking basic and necessary medical treatment, exacerbated by the fact that prison health care staff are often not aware of or trained on how to address those needs.
+According to Masen Davis of the Transgender Law Center, LGBT people in prisons often face barriers in seeking basic and necessary medical treatment, exacerbated by the fact that prison health care staff are often not aware of or trained on how to address those needs.
 Incarcerated people in the United States have a constitutional right to healthcare, and incarcerated transgender people can assert legal challenges under the 8th Amendment to access gender-affirming and gender-transition-related care under the framework first articulated in Estelle v.
 Gamble.
 The Supreme Court ruled in Farmer v.
 Brennan (1994) that under the cruel and unusual punishment clause of the Eighth Amendment, prison officials cannot be deliberately indifferent towards blatant abuse directed against transgender prisoners.
 Eighth Amendment claims can be brought either under 42 U.S.C. § 1983 for state prisoners or under a Bivens action to address deliberate indifference and denial of healthcare in federal prisons.